 Trace From QuickBooks to Your Credit Card Statement

-Review every transaction in the QuickBooks reconcile screen and match it to those on your credit card statement.
+Review every transaction in the QuickBooks Reconcile screen and match it to those on your credit card statement.
 For every transaction that matches your statement, click on the checkbox next to the transaction.
-As you put a checkmark on a transaction, you will notice that the cleared balance and difference on the lower right side of the screen adjust.
-Your goal is to make the difference $0:
+As you put a checkmark on a transaction, you’ll notice that the cleared balance and difference on the lower right side of the screen adjust.
+Your goal is to make the difference $0.

-If you see a transaction in QuickBooks that is not in your credit card statement, don’t delete it.
-It is most likely a transaction that will show up on next month’s statement.
-Any unmarked transactions this month will appear automatically in next month’s reconciliation.
+If you see a transaction in QuickBooks that isn’t on your credit card statement, don’t delete it.
+It’s most likely a transaction that will show up on next month’s statement.
+Any unmarked transaction this month will appear automatically in next month’s reconciliation.
 However, if the charge is more than a month old, then it needs to be investigated to see if the entry in QuickBooks is wrong.

-In our sample credit card statement, you will notice that the transactions for Accounting Firm, Anderson’s Hardware, Vin’s Diner, and My Electronics Store, match the transactions in QuickBooks.
+In our sample credit card statement, you’ll notice that the transactions for Jenny’s Cafe, Office Supply Store, Larsen Gas Station, Hall Lighting and Accessories, and Online Accounting match the transactions in QuickBooks.

 Trace From Credit Card Statement to QuickBooks

-If there is a transaction on your statement that is not present in QuickBooks, but the transaction is correct, then you need to add it to QuickBooks.
-In our sample credit card statement, you will notice that the transaction for Postmaster for the amount of $173.24 is not recorded in QuickBooks.
-In this case, since it’s a legitimate transaction, it should be added to QuickBooks.
+If there’s a transaction on your statement that isn’t in QuickBooks but the transaction is correct, then you need to add it to QuickBooks.
+In our sample credit card statement, you’ll notice that the transaction for Michael Kretchmar for the amount of $300 isn’t recorded in QuickBooks.
+In this case, since it’s a legitimate transaction, it should be added.

-Click Save & New, and the transaction is added to the reconciliation screen.
+Click Save & Close, and the transaction is added to the reconciliation screen.

-You will also notice on the screen that there is a Modify button, which allows you to change the amounts you entered in Step 1.
-If all information is correct, click Reconcile Now:
+You’ll also notice on the screen that there’s a Modify button, which allows you to change the amounts you entered in Step 1.
+If all information is correct, click Reconcile Now.

 - Write a check for payment now: Create a check for the entire credit card balance or a portion of it that you want to pay.

-Congratulations on completing our lesson on how to reconcile a credit card account in QuickBooks Desktop.
-If you are considering a switch to QuickBooks Online, be sure to check out our tutorial on how to convert QuickBooks Desktop to QuickBooks Online.
+Congratulations on completing our lesson on how to reconcile credit cards in QuickBooks Desktop.
+If you are considering switching to QuickBooks Online, be sure to check out our tutorial on how to convert QuickBooks Desktop to QuickBooks Online.